jphalimi/PythonForMIC/Doc/glossary.rst

    generator
       A function which returns an iterator.
-It looks like a normal function except that it contains :keyword:`yield` statements for producing a series a values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.
-Each :keyword:`yield` temporarily suspends processing, remembering the location execution state (including local variables and pending try-statements).
-When the generator resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation).
+It looks like a normal function except that values are returned to the caller using a :keyword:`yield` statement instead of a :keyword:`return` statement.
+Generator functions often contain one or more :keyword:`for` or :keyword:`while` loops which :keyword:`yield` elements back to the caller.
+The function execution is stopped at the :keyword:`yield` keyword (returning the result) and is resumed there when the next element is requested by calling the :meth:`next` method of the returned iterator.

       .. index:: single: generator expression